genebarker/frontaccounting/README.md

 FrontAccounting ([FA][1]) on Debian 8 (Jessie) with support for HTTP, HTTPS, and [HSTS][2].

-For more infomation, see our article: [Why FrontAccounting][6].
+For more infomation, see my article: [Why FrontAccounting][6].

 ### Improvements

 Wow, over 5.2K pulls on [docker][7].
 Thank you!
-We put together a great new release.
+I put together a great new release.
 Enjoy.

 - upgraded FA to 2.3.25 (default)
 - upgraded OS to Debian 8.5